sass/sass/doc-src/SASS_REFERENCE.md

-Sass can be used in three ways: as a command-line tool, as a standalone Ruby module, and as a plugin for Ruby on Rails or Merb.
+Sass can be used in three ways: as a command-line tool, as a standalone Ruby module, and as a plugin for any Rack-enabled framework, including Ruby on Rails and Merb.
 Sass is bundled with Haml,
 so if the Haml plugin or RubyGem is installed,
 Sass will already be installed as a plugin or gem, respectively.